Written in the Stars (Tinie Tempah song): Background

-"Written in the Stars" was written by "iSHi", Mughal, Tempah, Turner and Charlie Bernardo and produced by iSHi and James Perolls.
+"Written in the Stars" was written by "iSHi", Tempah, Turner and Charlie Bernardo and produced by iSHi.
 Tinie Tempah first revealed the song on 17 June 2010 performing it live on Sony Ericsson's Pocket TV along with "Frisky".
 Tempah said "Written in the Stars it is a real passionate track about the sort of struggle that I've had to face.
 You know I just really feel it as something to perform at festivals as well so I thought I might as well get my practice and start warming up now."